Cerebellum-Network/grant-program/applications/cere-ddc-updates.md

 There is one remaining bounty I can take on as well.
 However, I’d like to first discuss the flow, which is why it hasn’t been included here.
 If the team is okay with us handling all three bounties, we’re happy to do so after discussing the flow.
 In that case, the timeline would increase by approximately 10 days.

 Also, I wanted to check if it would be possible to receive the full $2,000 budget if we decide to take on all three bounties.
 Please let me know about that as well in the PR comments.

+Update: while searching for on-ramps I came across [Transak One](https://transak.com/transak-one) which might be interesting but need help of team to get sandbox credentials and we can do development.
+With Transak One user don't even have to connect to ETH wallet and flow will be very straight forward.
+Let me know what you guys think.

 ---